jamii/jamii.github.com/source/_posts/2012-08-16-causal-ordering.markdown

 This concept is called causal ordering and is written like this:

-    A->B (event A is causally ordered before event B)
+> A -> B (event A is causally ordered before event B)

 Let's define it a little more formally.
 We model the world as follows: We have a number of machines on which we observe a series of events.
 These events are either specific to one machine (eg user input) or are communications between machines.
 We define the causal ordering of these events by three rules:

-    If A and B happen on the same machine and A happens before B then A->B
+> If A and B happen on the same machine and A happens before B then A -> B

-    If I send you some message M and you receive it then (send M)->(recv M)
+> If I send you some message M and you receive it then (send M) -> (recv M)

-    If A->B and B->C then A->C
+> If A -> B and B -> C then A -> C

 We are used to thinking of ordering by time which is a [total order](http://en.wikipedia.org/wiki/Total_order) - every pair of events can be placed in some order.
-In contrast, causal ordering is only a [partial order](http://en.wikipedia.org/wiki/Partially_ordered_set) - sometimes events happen with no possible causal relationship i.e. not (A->B or B->A).
+In contrast, causal ordering is only a [partial order](http://en.wikipedia.org/wiki/Partially_ordered_set) - sometimes events happen with no possible causal relationship i.e. not (A -> B or B -> A).

 [This image](http://upload.wikimedia.org/wikipedia/commons/5/55/Vector_Clock.svg) shows a nice way to picture these relationships.

 On a single machine causal ordering is exactly the same as time ordering (actually, on a multi-core machine the situation is [more complicated](http://mechanical-sympathy.blogspot.com/2011/08/inter-thread-latency.html), but let's forget about that for now).
 Between machines causal ordering is conveyed by messages.
 Since sending messages is the only way for machines to affect each other this gives rise to a nice property:

-    If not(A->B) then A cannot possibly have caused B
+> If not(A -> B) then A cannot possibly have caused B

 Since we don't have a single global time this is the only thing that allows us to reason about causality in a distributed system.
 This is really important so let's say it again:

-    Communication bounds causality
+> Communication bounds causality

 The lack of a total global order is not just an accidental property of computer systems, it is a [fundamental property](http://en.wikipedia.org/wiki/Light_cone) of the laws of physics.
 I claimed that understanding causal order makes many other concepts much simpler.
 Let's skim over some examples.